ubc-systopia/velosiraptor/doc/src/language/parser/specfiles.md

  2. [Constants](constants.md) that defines globally visible constants.
  3. [Units](units.md) that specify translation hardware components.

+The unit is the *core* element of the specification language.

 **Encoding**
-The encoding of the file should be plain ASCII, and proces
+The encoding of the file should be plain ASCII, and process

 **Naming**
 Currently all specification files should be placed in the same directory, and must have